-It didn't get any easier to borrow on credit cards at the start of this year, based on a Federal Reserve survey released today.
+It didn’t get any easier to borrow on credit cards at the start of this year, based on the Federal Reserve’s quarterly loan officers’ survey released today.

 continue to tighten

 |Banks are continuing to make it harder for consumers to get credit cards, with about 60 percent of issuers saying they’ve tightened credit card loan standards.
 The number saying they’ve tightened standards on other consumer loans is still high, but not in comparison to credit cards.|